Bet-at-home.com: Corporate history

 In October 2021, the online casino, which was offered to customers in Austria by bet-at-home.com Entertainment Ltd. (in liquidation) (the group company whose main operation at that time was the running of the online casino), was discontinued.
 Due to a lack of positive forecasts for continued business, court proceedings (winding up by the court) were initiated on 23 December 2021 against this Maltese entity.
 On May 13, 2022, bet-at-home.com Entertainment Ltd. (in liquidation) was deconsolidated from the consolidated financial statements of the Group.

 Marco Falchetto has been appointed member of the board of the bet-at-home.com AG with effect from 21 February 2022.
 Franz Ömer and Michael Quatember left the board at their own request at the regular end of their appointment in late February 2022.
 With effect from 31 May 2025 Marco Falchetto resigned from office as a member of the management board.
-Claus Retschitzegger was appointed as his successor by the supervisory board.
+Claus Retschitzegger was appointed as his successor.
+On 20 April 2026, the supervisory board appointed Stefan Sulzbacher as CEO.

-By concluding an agreement in 2022, bet-at-home.com AG changed its original approach of extensive inhouse development towards an increased outsourcing.
-In the financial year 2023, the Malta-licensed offering of bet-at-home.com Internet Ltd. at www.bet-at-home.com and the German-licensed offering at www.bet-at-home.de were outsourced to the external service provider EveryMatrix Holding plc.

 On 7 July 2022, the Gambling Commission revoked bet-at-home.com's gambling license in the United Kingdom, citing lack of responsible gaming measures, and Anti-Money Laundering procedure.

 In the fourth quarter 2022, the Group was granted a virtual slot machine license in Germany.
 The sports betting license in Germany, which expired at the end of 2022, was reissued with a validity period until the end of 2027.